Neurotech-Davis/Neurotech-Wiki/src/bci_pipeline/bci_pipeline_example.md

 How to map mental commands to arm movement directions?

-We brainstormed and collectively agreed that the easiest way was to map the name of the command detected to a number; we choose to do this by creating python scripts that use serial connection communication to send the appropriate number to the Arduino.
-Node-Red Toolbox enabled us to have a separate node for each command that actived when detected; directly after the related python script node would activate causing this script to run, sending a number to the Arduino through a wired usb connection.
+We brainstormed and collectively agreed that the easiest way was to map the name of the command detected to a number; we choose to do this by creating python scripts that use serial connection communication to send the appropriate number to the microcontroller.
+Node-Red Toolbox enabled us to have a separate node for each command that actived when detected; directly after the related python script node would activate causing this script to run, sending a number to the microcontroller through a wired usb connection.

-How to use the input the Arduino board will receive to make the robotic arm move?
+How to use the input the microcontroller will receive to make the robotic arm move?

 A team member with hardware and circuits experience suggested using servo motors to achieve the rotating motion we desired for our robotic arm.
 We ran into the problem of the arm not being able to rotate enough and added extra batteries to power the motors.
 Using wired connections and a breadboard, we were able to connect a number for a mental command with a position for the servo motors.